bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 15°
-- Partly Cloudy
+- Cloudy
-- 72% humidity
+- 73% humidity
-- 8 mph wind
+- 6 mph wind
-- 72% cloud cover
+- 75% cloud cover
 - 79 AQI 🟨
-- 1.05 inches of snow and 0.04 inches of rain expected in the next 48 hours
+- 1.1 inches of snow and 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>